sd2084/task/README.md

 **Key Features:**

 *React-Powered Dynamics:*
--Reactivity: Harnessing React's state management, the application ensures immediate updates, showcasing the dynamic nature of single-page applications.
+1. Reactivity: Harnessing React's state management, the application ensures immediate updates, showcasing the dynamic nature of single-page applications.
--Component Design: The system is broken down into reusable components, such as the AttendanceForm and AttendanceTable, promoting clean and modular code.
+2. Component Design: The system is broken down into reusable components, such as the AttendanceForm and AttendanceTable, promoting clean and modular code.

 **Implementation Details:**